cysouw/graphicalgrammar/text/scandinavia.md

 discussion in [@cigana2020]

+## Setälä (1946) *Suomen kielen oppikirja()

+Emil Nestor Setälä [@setala1946: 68], cited by [@thummel1993: 139]

+There are many earlier editions!

+"The mutual relations of the parts of a sentence can be illustrated by means of a drawing.
+If we mark the subject with a thick vertical line, the predicate with a thick horizontal line extending from it, the conditions of each with thinner lines directed diagonally, and the conditions of the conditions again with lines directed diagonally."

 ## Diderichsen (1947) *Elementær dansk grammatik*

 Feldertheorie [@diderichsen1957], giving nested schema like hansen [@diderichsen1957: 146] does not cite drach (1935) uses term "chinese boxes"